omnilib/attribution/docs/guide.rst

     is ``true``), and should match the top-level namespace used when importing your package at runtime.

+.. attribute:: cargo_packages
+    :type: list[str]
+    :value: []

+    **Experimental:**
+    List of cargo package names that should have their associated ``Cargo.toml`` and ``Cargo.lock`` files updated when tagging a new release version.

+    This can be helpful for PyO3 projects to ensure that cargo versions are kept in sync with python project metadata.

+    **Note:** this is simple TOML file editing, does not trigger any usage of the ``cargo`` binary, and may not be appropriate for use with every Rust project.

 .. attribute:: ignored_authors
     :type: str | list[str]
     :value: []